 Whether your child will have a criminal record after being convicted of an offence depends on whether the offence that was committed was a registrable or non-registrable offence.

-If the offence committed is a registrable offence under the First and Second Schedules of the Registration of Criminals Act, your child may have a criminal record.
+If the offence committed is a registrable offence under the First Schedule of the Registration of Criminals Act, your child may have a criminal record.
 Such offences include murder, kidnapping, theft and trespassing.
 On the other hand, minor offences like littering are not registrable and will not leave a criminal record.

 However, if your child is subject to an order of the Youth Court for a crime he/she has committed, such as a probation, detention, or rehabilitation order mentioned above, his/her criminal record in relation to that crime automatically becomes spent at the end of the period specified in the order.